lachlanmcdonald/grunt-saxicon/README.md

 # 🎷 grunt-saxicon

-> Process a folder of SVGs, producing colorised SVG files and SCSS mixins which can be used to encode the SVGs as data URI's and set fills and strokes in any color.
+> Toolkit for colorising stroke and fills in SVG files.
+Outputs the colorised SVGs as JSON, individual files or SASS mixins that inline the SVG's in your CSS with Data URI's.

 ## Install